tkubica12/aks-as-a-service/docs/deployment.md

 ssh tomas@20.166.57.174

 ## Get cluster credentials -> admin credentials for testing, will be forbidden in production
-az aks get-credentials -n cluster01 -g cluster01 --admin --overwrite
+az aks get-credentials -n cluster01 -g cluster01 --admin --overwrite-existing

 ## Port forwarding local to jump (and from there you can forward ArgoCD UI Pod)
 ssh -L 8081:127.0.0.1:8080 tomas@20.166.57.174